-- Pain in extremities or joint in children
+- Pain in extremities or joints

-- Enlargement of the spleen or liver
+- Enlargement of the spleen and/or liver

 - Enlargement of lymph nodes

-- Spread of ALL cells to CNS may cause certain symptoms such as headache, seizures, vomiting, chin numbness, blurred vision, and imbalance.
+- Spread of ALL cells to CNS may cause certain symptoms such as headache, seizures, vomiting, chin numbness, blurred vision, and imbalance

 If a person is suspected to have ALL , some investigations are required to confirm the diagnosis of the disease.
 Further, these investigations can help in determining an appropriate treatment approach.
-Following are some commonly used diagnostic tools for ALL:

 Blood tests provide very important information that provides direction to the diagnostic workup of ALL.
 Following are the commonly employed blood test for the diagnosis of the ALL:

 Complete Blood Cells Count (CBC): This test provides information on the level of RBCs, WBCs, and platelets.
 Usually, RBCs and platelets are reduced and WBCs may be reduced or increased.

 Blood Smear: In this test, a drop of a blood sample is spread on a glass slide and this is observed under a microscope.
 It helps in detecting any change in the appearance and number of various blood cells.

 Apart from above blood tests, blood coagulation tests (disseminated intravascular coagulation panel) and some blood chemistry analyses (the level of creatinine, uric acid, potassium, calcium, phosphorus, and lactate dehydrogenase (LDH) level) may also be employed.